Business Advising Services

 George Sawyer

 George C. Sawyer has worked in software, intellectual property, and consulting, with a focus on sales, training, and business development across global markets.
 He now lives in Jefferson County, where he volunteers with the Master Gardener program, supports small business owners as a mentor, and contributes to local food justice efforts through the Swan Farm Food Bank Garden.
-Earlier in his life, he was one of the original members of the MIT Blackjack Team.
-Click his photo or email George at: gcsawyer@sbcglobal.net
+Earlier in his life, he was one of the original members of the MIT Blackjack Team. gcsawyer@sbcglobal.net

 Kit Malone

-Kit is the Executive Director of a local nonprofit and specializes in operational strategizing—helping businesses align tasks, people, and resources to work more effectively and profitably.
-She is also a construction manager, with hands-on experience in residential remodels.
+Kit is the Executive Director of a local nonprofit and specializes in operational strategizing: helping businesses align tasks, people, and resources to work more effectively and profitably.
+She is also a construction manager.
 Her leadership experience, combined with a background in finance, bookkeeping, and real estate development, informs her practical support of local businesses operating within tight budgets and competing priorities.
-Kit holds a Master’s degree in Educational Administration with a focus on adult learning, and her background in human services and the nonprofit sector strengthens her ability to counsel clients with clarity and care. kitsong399@gmail.com
+Kit holds a Master's degree in Educational Administration. kitsong399@gmail.com

 Justine Wagner

 Raised in Sequim with deep roots and strong community ties, Justine brings a broad range of experience.
-With a Bachelor of Arts from the University of Idaho, she has spent the past eight years building a successful career in the security industry, developing expertise in human resources, scheduling, operations, sales, marketing, and customer service.
-Driven by a passion for supporting local businesses and strengthening the economic fabric of the North Olympic Peninsula, she is committed to long-term community prosperity.
-In her work as an APEX Counselor, she leverages her hands-on experience across multiple business functions to guide businesses toward growth and resilience for regional economic success.
-Click her photo or email Justine at: justinealicewagner@gmail.com
+With a Bachelor of Arts from the University of Idaho, she has spent the past eight years in the security industry, developing expertise in human resources, scheduling, operations, sales, marketing, and customer service.
+Driven by a passion for supporting local businesses across the North Olympic Peninsula, she is committed to long-term community prosperity. justinealicewagner@gmail.com

 Charlotte Richardson

-Raised in Port Townsend with over 20 years of experience in the beauty industry, Charlotte has dedicated her career to empowering others through her work as a stylist, salon owner, and brand educator.
-Her journey has been fueled by a passion for creativity and a commitment to excellence.
-As an advisor, she leverages that expertise to support local business owners and foster a thriving economy.
-Her goal is to provide resources and mentorship that help entrepreneurs achieve their dreams, elevate their businesses, and contribute to a more vibrant and prosperous Port Townsend.
-Click her photo or email Charlotte at: charleyru@gmail.com
+Raised in Port Townsend with 20+ years of experience in the beauty industry, Charlotte has dedicated her career to empowering others through her work as a stylist, salon owner, and brand educator.
+As an advisor, she leverages that expertise to support local business owners and provide resources and mentorship that help entrepreneurs elevate their businesses and contribute to a more vibrant and prosperous Port Townsend. charleyru@gmail.com

 APEX Accelerator advises businesses on how to win government contracts and subcontracts.
 Personalized, one-on-one technical assistance includes bid reviews, marketing assistance, contract performance, small business certifications, and more.
 APEX Accelerator also hosts procurement training classes and seminars and helps businesses register with the correct databases to compete for government contracts.